Innovation overload! ⚡

 RIZAL F HARIADI, RF SOMMESE, AS ADHIKARI, RE TAYLOR, S SUTTON, JA SPUDICH, ANAD S SIVARAMAKRISHNAN

 YEE H TEE, TOM SHEMESH, VISALATCHI THIAGARAJAN, RIZAL F HARIADI, KAREN L ANDERSON, CHRISTOPHER PAGE, NIELS VOLKMANN, DORIT HANEIN, SIVARAJ SIVARAMAKRISHNAN, MICHAEL M KOZLOV, AND ALEXANDER D BERSHADSKY

-These people (minus Rizal) are the real heroes of the lab.
+These people (minus Rizal) are the real super heroes of the lab.